vmware-archive/s1p2017-faas-demo/ui/README.md

 #### Debugging
 - websocket connect and disconnect messages should appear in the browser console and server log.
+- tail the server log in k8s using `kubetail ui`
-- use the `/test.html` endpoint to see the old mouse-event test page and test replica counts
+- use the `/test.html` endpoint to see the old mouse-event test page and to test visualizing changes in function replica counts
-- use the `/echo` endpoint to see the environment
+- use the `/echo` endpoint to see the environment in the server